 You can monitor adult QFF activity by using traps containing synthetic sex pheromone attractants or food lures.

-The most commonly used sex pheromone attractant (or lure) is Cuelure, which attracts and kills only male QFF.
+The most commonly used sex pheromone attractant (or lure) is Cuelure with an added insecticide, which attracts and kills only male QFF.
 A wide range of food lure traps are also available, which attract both sexes of QFF.

 To use traps and lures: